-A copy or summary of the management plan, including identification of preparers, or a written commitment to create a management plan if the project is built.
+□ A copy or summary of the management plan, or a written commitment to create a management plan if the project is built.

 Stage 2 must be completed.
 If a project is already built, Stage 2 and 3 documentation may be submitted simultaneously.